 Upon admittance, official transcripts must be submitted from all colleges/universities attended, undergraduate and graduate, where nine (9) or more credits were taken.

-In order to be considered official, transcripts must be submitted, either electronically or in paper format, directly by each institution's Registrar to the Graduate Student Service Center.
+In order to be considered official, transcripts must be submitted, either electronically or in paper format, directly to the Graduate Student Service Center by each institution’s registrar.

 Certified Electronic Transcripts: Colleges and universities in the United States may submit secure electronically delivered transcripts that are digitally signed, passcode protected, and properly certified by the issuing institution.
-Send to: email@example.com.
+Send to: gradadm [at] grad [dot] umass [dot] edu (gradadm[at]grad[dot]umass[dot]edu).
 Transcripts sent as email attachments are not considered official.

 Graduate Student Service Center

 130 Hicks Way